Equal employment opportunity (EEO) management plans

 - the delegation of implementation, monitoring and review responsibilities. [section 145(2)(h)].

-To meet the requirements under the EO Act public authorities must submit their EEO management plan to the Director of Equal Opportunity in Public Employment (DEOPE) once it has been prepared and endorsed.
+To meet the requirements under the EO Act public authorities must submit their EEO management plan and any further amendments of the Plan to the Director of Equal Opportunity in Public Employment (DEOPE) as soon as practicable once it has been prepared and endorsed.